Thermal Insulation in France 2026: Complete Guide

 What is the most effective insulation for a house?▼

 Loft insulation is generally the most effective as 25-30% of heat escapes through the roof.
-It's also the least expensive with the best return on investment.
+It is also the least expensive with the best return on investment.

 How much does it cost to insulate a house?▼